 Transfer Dispute Resolution

-The Texas Higher Education Coordinating Board (THECB) intends that approved academic coursework transfer between Texas public institutions, provided that (1) courses are within approved transfer curriculum of the declared major field and (2) published transfer policies are met.
+The Texas Higher Education Coordinating Board (THECB) intends that approved academic coursework transfer between Texas public institutions, provided that (1) courses are within the approved transfer curriculum of the declared major field and (2) published transfer policies are met.
 Texas public institutions are required to notify students if approved academic coursework earned at another institution will not transfer.

 If an academic course or any course with a Texas Common Course Number is not accepted in transfer by another Texas public college or university, students can request that TCC submit a Transfer Dispute Form to the receiving institution.
 Most TCC courses transfer to other Texas public institutions of higher education, and Core Curriculum and Field of Study courses are guaranteed to transfer to fulfill the core or field element designated.
 This assumes the course has at least a C grade outcome, though some institutions will also accept grades of D. A student who feels their TCC course work did not transfer as expected can request that TCC investigate.
 A request can be made by emailing DT.firstname.lastname@example.org.
 If TCC cannot identify an appropriate reason for a course not transferring, it will file a dispute notice with the receiving institution and/or the Texas Higher Education Coordinating Board.